Connect with others who understand.

 See answer

-Back Pain and MS: 6 Causes and Ways To Manage
+What Back Pain With MS Feels Like and 6 Causes

-Getting a handle on back pain can significantly improve your mental health and quality of life.
-Here are some potential causes of back pain and treatment options to consider.
+Managing back pain can greatly improve your mental health and quality of life.
+Here are some potential causes of back pain for people with MS.

 1. Musculoskeletal Pain

-When walking with MS, weakened muscles and impaired coordination can lead to poor posture and an altered gait (the way you walk).
-These issues can cause chronic (ongoing) back or hip pain.
+Weakened muscles and impaired coordination can lead to poor posture and an altered gait (walking pattern) in people with MS. These issues often cause chronic back or hip pain.

 Modifying your home, wearing specific types of shoes, and using assistive devices like a walker can help you avoid injury and stay independent.
 In addition, pain medication, exercises, and stretches may ease your symptoms.
 Your neurologist can refer you to a physical or occupational therapist to help with this.